kommermail/pokedex/README.md

-# pokedex
+# World Bank Science and Technology Data
-This is a portfolio.
-This is a Foo.
-This is a silly pasta.
-This is a fusilli.
+This is a Jupyter Notebook that I created in a class on Basic Statistics in Python.